Skip to Main Content

 Mae Mallory and her daughter Patricia

-During the “Harlem Nine” boycott, Mae and Patricia Mallory became the face of the struggle.
+During the “Harlem Nine” boycott, Mae and Patricia Mallory become the face of the struggle.

 You are here: